Bira/octopus-carnival/_posts/2025-02-25-wir-dscc-braxat.md

 either leave or betray their bosses if they survive and grow strong enough.

 That same emphasis on coercion also applies to braxat reproduction (yikes!).
-Braxats lay their eggs in caves and other secure shelters when there's enough surplus food to go around.
+Braxats reproduce when there's enough surplus food to go around, and lay their eggs in secluded caves and other similar shelters.

 ## The Numbers